Written by: Shauna J Harris, Executive Contributor

 Shauna J Harris, Executive Contributor Brainz Magazine

-Shauna is a Clinical Sexologist, relationship specialist, and international best-selling author.
+Shauna is a Clinical Sexologist, relationship specialist, and international best selling author.
 She is the founder of Explore Intimacy, a results-based coaching practice.

 Shauna utilizes her private coaching practice to guide couples through their relationship journey.
-She also helps to empower young adults through human sexuality education, which enables them to make the most knowledgeable and healthy decisions.
+She also helps to empower young adults through human sexuality education, which enables them up to make the most knowledgeable and healthy decisions.

 Through private sessions, workshops, articles, videos, and speaking engagements, Shauna is passionate about encouraging and supporting healthy families and intimate relationships.

-Shauna grew up in Canada and now lives in the beautiful state of Arizona with her husband and two Yorkies.
+Shauna grew up in Canada and now lives in the beautiful state of Arizona with her husband and two yorkies.